perforce/helix-authentication-service/docs/Architecture.md

 ## REST API

-See the [REST_API.md](./REST_API.md) document for details on the API related to authentication integration.
+See the [REST_API.md](./REST_API.md) document for details on the API related to authentication integration and the web-based administrative interface.

 With regards to supporting user provisioning via the [SCIM](http://www.simplecloud.info) standard, see the relevant specifications: